apsislabs/phi_attrs/README.md

 patient.patient_info.first_name
 ```

 **NOTE:** This is not intended to be used on all relationships!
 Only those where you intend to grant implicit access based on access to another model.
 In this use case, we assume that allowed access to `Patient` implies allowed access to `PatientInfo`, and therefore does not require an additional `allow_phi!` check.
+There are no guaranteed safeguards against circular `extend_phi_access` calls!

 ## Development